 Like all American Express cards, this card is subject to Amex’s Once Per Lifetime Rule.
 This rule states that you can only receive a sign-up bonus on any card once.
 The key is to apply for this card when a balance is struck between maximum points and minimum spend.
 If you cannot afford the spend to hit the bonus, apply when the threshold is lower.

-This card is NOT considered a new product, despite and because of the re-branding.
+This card is NOT considered a new product, despite and because of the Marriott re-branding.
 Therefore, you will not be able to receive a sign-up bonus if you have already done so for the former SPG Luxury Card.

 American Express Platinum Card

-The American Express Platinum Card has a slew of perks for travelers that outdoes almost every other card in the industry.
+The American Express Platinum Card offers a slew of perks for travelers that outdoes almost every other card in the industry.
 Some of those perks include Marriott Gold Status and airport lounge access (including Priority Pass and Amex’s Centurion Lounges).

 American Express Hilton Aspire

 The Amex Hilton Aspire is a fantastic alternative to Hilton loyalists and those who don’t like Marriott.
 Amex is also offering a sign-up bonus worth 150,000 Hilton Honors (HH) points.
 This bonus can be earned after spending $4,000 within the first three months.

 Plus, the Hilton Aspire earns 14x HH points per dollar on Hilton hotel purchases.
 It also earns 7x HH points for US restaurants, airfare (booked directly with airlines or via amextravel.com), and car rentals (booked directly with car rental agencies).
 All other purchases earn 3x HH points.